wesleyboar/DS-User-Guide/user-guide/docs/tools/simulation/opensees/openseesRunWebPortal_Specs.md

 #### Web-Portal Specifications

-<p>Sequential and parallel jobs are sent to different systems:
+Sequential and parallel jobs are sent to different systems:
     <ul style="margin-top:-20px;">
         <li><b>OpenSees-Express</b> jobs are sent to a dedicated VM and are run immediately after upload.
             <ul>